Fairgreen International School, The Sustainable City, Dubailand

 The provision of the International Baccalaureate Career-related programme is a particular benefit for children joining the school in the early years, offering the broadest possible choice for them in the final years of their education.
 Too many schools still limit pupils to the International Baccalaureate Diploma, often with supporting alternatives that offer much less value including limiting alternatives to individual IB courses, or, in American schools the High School Diploma.

 The Technical stream opportunities afforded by the International Baccalaureate Career-related programme will be valuable to students who might struggle, or simply not benefit from the academic (and second language) demands of the Diploma.
+The Career-related Programme is equally valued by top tier universities worldwide – and in some sectors of study or industry is likely to offer students an advantage over the Diploma.

 Secondly, Fairgreen is offering a sustainability focus embedded within its programmes that is simply not available currently in any other UAE IB school.